rose-compiler/rose/projects/backstroke/restrictedLanguage/LANGUAGE_README.txt

 	REASON: In ROSS, the state is passed as a pointer to a struct.
 In SPEEDES, the state consists of member variables of the class of the event function.

-4) Function arguments are never passed by reference
+4) Function arguments are never passed by reference.
+No reference types are used inside event functions.
 	REASON: We want a guarantee that function calls never modify local variables, only state variables.
+Using references makes it difficult to determine what is being modified.

 5) Only types allowed are scalar types and composite types containing only scalars.
 	Note: No arrays